 The market timing hypothesis suggests that firms may time the market and issue equity when it is overvalued.
-Mispricing in the stock market may be driven by nonfundamental components of the stock price such as investor sentiment, which affects the COC directly but not cash flows (Campbell, Polk, and Vuolteenaho, 2010).
-When such mispricing drives current COC below the expected COC, the firm may see an opportunity to issue external capital and save.
+Mispricing in the stock market may be driven by non-fundamental components of the stock price such as investor sentiment which affects COC directly but not cash flows (Campbell, Polk, and Vuolteenaho, 2010).
+When such mispricing drives current COC lower relative to the expected COC, the firm may see an opportunity to issue external capital and save.
 Such cash savings, however, are not motivated by future investments (Bolton, Chen, and Wang, 2013).
-If market timing is the motive for firms' cash savings behavior, the effect should be captured by the sensitivity of excess capital to the COC for firms that depend more on external finance (Baker et al., 2003).
+If market timing is the motive for firms' cash saving behavior, the effect should be captured by the sensitivity of excess capital to COC for firms that depend more on external finance (Baker et al., 2003).
 These arguments lead to the following market timing hypotheses:

-Hypothesis 2a External finance dependent firms save more from external capital when the COC is relatively low than do less external finance dependent firms.
+Hypothesis 2a External finance dependent firms save more from external capital when COC is relatively low than do less external finance dependent firms.

-Hypothesis 2b External finance dependent firms issue more excess external capital when the COC is relatively low than do less external finance dependent firms.
+Hypothesis 2b External finance dependent firms issue more excess external capital when COC is relatively low than do less external finance dependent firms.

 We conduct a series of tests to investigate whether the marketing timing motive can explain our results.
-To test market timing hypothesis 2a, we estimate the regression models for firms with high and low external finance dependence based on three external finance dependence measures.
-As shown in Table 9 Panel A, the coefficient estimates of $ExCapital \times$ COC are negative and significant for low external finance dependent firms, but insignificant for high external finance dependent firms.
-The results are inconsistent with market timing hypothesis 2a.
-Thus, the market timing motive does not fully explain the sensitivity of cash savings to the COC.
+To test for the market timing hypothesis 2a, we estimate the regression models for firms with high and low external finance dependence based on three external finance dependence measures.
+As shown in Table 9 Panel A, the coefficient estimates of

+$ExCapital \times COC$ are negative and significant for low external finance dependent firms, but insignificant for high external finance dependent firms.
+The results are inconsistent with the market timing hypothesis 2a.
+Thus, the market timing motive does not fully explain the sensitivity of cash savings to COC.

-In Panel C, we test market timing hypothesis 2b on excess external capital.
-The results show that the coefficient estimates of the COC are negative and significant for both low and high external finance dependence, which is inconsistent with the hypothesis that excess capital issues are mainly driven by the market timing motive.
+In Panel C, we test the market timing hypothesis 2b on excess external capital.
+The results show that the coefficient estimates of COC are negative and significant for both low and high external finance dependence, ruling out the possibility that excess capital issues are mainly driven by the market timing motive.

 We also investigate whether the market timing motive explains the effects of future investment on cash savings by estimating model (16) separately for high and low market timing firms.
-In Panel D, the coefficient estimate of $FInvest \times COC$ is insignificant for firms with high market timing motives, but significant for firms with low market timing motives.
-Thus, the market timing motive does not explain the sensitivity of firms' cash savings to the COC when expecting future investments.
+In Panel D, the coefficient estimate of $FInvest \times COC$ is insignificant for firms with high market timing motive, but significant for firms with low market timing motive.
+Thus, the market timing motive does not explain firms' sensitivities of cash savings to COC when expecting future investments.